NFL reduces testing for asymptomatic vaccinated players - NewsBreak

 The Browns had another starting lineman test positive as they practiced indoors Saturday in preparation for the Raiders.

-Rookie James Hudson III was added to the reserve/COVID-19 list, joining right guard Wyatt Teller and left tackle Jedrick Wills Jr. on a list that reached two dozen players – and 12 starters.Breakthrough infections may create ‘super immunity’ to COVID-19, study suggests
+Rookie James Hudson III was added to the reserve/COVID-19 list, joining right guard Wyatt Teller and left tackle Jedrick Wills Jr. on a list that reached two dozen players – and 12 starters.4 Colorado Avalanche games postponed due to COVID-19 outbreak

 With the league relaxing testing protocols, it’s possible the Browns could get some players back in time for the Raiders.